LipSurf/plugins/chrome-extension/README.md

 ===
 Release to fam:

+* Make new json plugs work!
 * Reload all reddit tabs on install
 * Don't use synonyms on subreddit names
 * Make full screen black out background
 * Next page/prev page
+* Fix play command to play currently expanded video
-* Error red text when command fails
+* Error red text when command fails?
 * `silent` -- only valid commands are shown mode when audio is on in the tab, or detected video playing
 * youtube, streamable, twitch support